 STEP 5: Add Subject to Constraints

-- In the fifth step, we need to add subjects to the constraints.
+- Add subjects to the constraints.

-- We need to denote the type of variables whether they are binary or integer and the relation of the constraints.
+- We need to denote the type of variables, whether they are binary or integer and the relation of the constraints.

-- Click OK to proceed.
+- Click OK.

-- Again, click on Add.
+- Click on Add.

-- This time, type $E$10:$E$12 in the Cell Reference box, <= symbol from the drop-down menu, and =$G$10:$G$12 in the Constraint box.
+- Enter $E$10:$E$12 in the Cell Reference box, <= symbol from the drop-down menu and =$G$10:$G$12 in the Constraint box.

-- Then, click OK.
+- Click OK.

-- Again, click OK.
+- Click OK.

 STEP 6: Select Solving Method

-- Make sure ‘Make Unconstrained Variables Non-Negative’ is checked.
+- Tick ‘Make Unconstrained Variables Non-Negative’.

-- Select OK from there.
+- Select OK.

 STEP 7: Solution of Integer Linear Programming